 We chose Oculus Quest as the VR headset for this project.
 Released in May of 2019, it runs on a Snapdragon 835 chip with 4 GB of RAM, which is plenty for a simpler First Person Shooter game.
 The main problem turned out to be synchronizing the coordinate system between all the players, as a single degree divergence can escalate into a significant positioning error.
 For now, we calibrate each headset one after the other by placing them in the exact same point in space in a custom 3D-printed holder, which we count as the origin of the coordinates.

 The game is already playable, but is still being improved and polished to make sure navigation in the shared space is interesting, intuitive and safe for the players.
 We plan to release it by the end of 2019, so stay tuned!

 Results and project’s future

 The first playable version came around quickly, and was regularly improved and polished.
 Some features were added after brainstorming sessions, and even additional hardware was introduced - for example, a tactile vest that can imitate shots and hits.

 Meanwhile, a script was written for the first game on our platform, and appropriate models and animations were added.
 All of this resulted in a sizeable amount of pre-sales.

 In 2019, the very first location was opened in our home city of Novosibirsk.
-It helped iron out the launching and setup procedures, and currently The Deep can be experienced in Novosibirsk, Saratov, Luxembourg and Santa Barbara.
-Meanwhile, some places are in the final stages of launching - Kazan, Sydney, Mumbai and Charlotte, with other cities on their way.
+It helped iron out the launching and setup procedures.
+By the middle of 2020, The Deep can be experienced in 29 locations all over the globe, including Australia, Spain, the USA, Austria, Canada, the UK, Germany, India, Israel, Italy, Russia, Kazakhstan, Kyrgyzstan, and the Netherlands.

 «Exyte met our standards with price, quality, and deadlines.
 We trusted them and knew they’d be the right partner for the project.»Read more on Clutch